 Occasionally I forget, but remember a couple of days later to plug the motorcycle in.

 All that being said, you do want to make sure that you’re keeping an eye on your bike will it’s hooked up and just sitting.

 Do you have a couple of bikes that you need to keep on a tender?
 There are battery management systems that can help you with multiple motorcycles at one time.

-Using battery tender on your motorcycle really couldn’t be any simpler.
+Using battery maintainer on your motorcycle really couldn’t be any simpler.
 Here are the basic steps to get you going: